Jean-Michel Ménard: Career

 Ménard won the 2015 Quebec Men's Provincial Curling Championship, but had less success at the 2015 Tim Hortons Brier, going 6–5.
 He won another Quebec championship in 2016, and led Quebec to a 4–7 record at the 2016 Tim Hortons Brier.
-He won a final Quebec championship in in 2017, and led his province to a 7–4 record at the 2017 Tim Hortons Brier.
+He won a final Quebec championship in 2017, and led his province to a 7–4 record at the 2017 Tim Hortons Brier.

 Ménard stepped away from competitive curling in 2017, but returned in 2021 to win his second Canadian Mixed Championship, with teammates Marie-France Larouche, Ian Belleau and wife Annie Lemay.
 In 2022 he won the World Mixed Curling Championship for Canada, defeating host Scotland 7-4 in Aberdeen, Scotland.

+In 2024, it was announced that Ménard would be returning to competitive curling for the 2024–25 season as the third for Team Félix Asselin.
+Ménard, halfway through the season would begin skipping the team, with Asselin continuing to throw fourth stones.
+Ménard would win the 2025 Quebec Tankard, qualifying them to represent Quebec at the 2025 Montana's Brier.
+At the Brier, the team finished 4–4, missing out on the playoffs.

 Personal life

+Ménard grew up in Amos, Quebec and was introduced to curling by his parents, Robert Ménard and Lucie Gagné.
+His siblings all curled as well, including teammate Philippe.
+He moved to Gatineau, Quebec in 2001.
+While living in the Gatineau suburb of Aylmer and playing in leagues across the river in Ottawa, Ontario at the Ottawa Curling Club and the Rideau Curling Club, he also represented the Victoria Curling Club in Sainte-Foy, Quebec and later in his career, the Club de Curling Etchemin in Saint-Romuald, Quebec.

 Ménard is married to eight-time (as of 2016) provincial women's curling champion Annie Lemay, and they have two children.
 He works as a human resources manager for the Government of Canada.
+At the time of the 2006 Brier, he was working as a human resources consultant for Bowater Produits Forestiers du Canada.